 While the city guard below her flopped to the floor like a net full of fish, Kiera burst right out of the window and spread out her wings, the supplies clutched tightly to her chest.

 “Alright, should we take the front or back?”

-Aaron ran over and peaked out the window to the front.
-There, several of the city guard were busy dragging their allies from the mist, their tabards pulled up before their noses and mouths.
+Aaron ran over and peeked out the window to the front.
+There, several of the city guards were busy dragging their allies from the mist, their tabards pulled up before their noses and mouths.
 They formed a circle right where the mist dissipated.

 At the center of that circle, Aaron spotted a man in the scarlet robes of a High Inquisitorial Officer- who he guessed was Brennan- and an Inquisitor squatting by Grandmore’s limp body.
 Both of the church member’s hands shined with a brilliant gold light, basking the governor in its radiant glory.

 “Let’s try the back.
 We might have to take a detour, but there are still people down there.
 Ina should be able to hold them off long enough for us to make a getaway, hopefully.”

 Nodding at each other, Aaron and Val rushed down the stairs, through the manor’s halls, and burst out the back door.